ismaelpamplona/isma.codes/posts/brazilian_abroad_payroll_api.md

 sqlx = { version = "0.7", features = ["postgres"] }
 ```

-This configuration emphasises the use of axum for web framework capabilities, tokio for asynchronous runtime and sqlx for database operations — all of which ensure a robust backend setup.
+This setup puts axum first for web framework features, tokio second for async runtime, and sqlx for the database.
+This provides a stable backend build.

-The `abroad-payroll-api` is structured to facilitate maintenance and scalability.
-Below is the API path structure of the project, showing a clean separation of concerns and modularity:
+The `abroad-payroll-api` has been structured with maintenance and scalability in mind.
+The path structure of the API in the project (as shown below) has a clean separation of concerns, clear modules, and shows modularity.

 ```
 .